-Fall River Housing Authority is a public housing agency in Fall River, Massachusetts that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of March 23rd, 2019, Fall River Housing Authority has 1 waiting lists that are open now or opening soon.
+Fall River Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of December 4th, 2021, Fall River Housing Authority has 1 waiting lists that are open now or opening soon.

 Fall River Housing Authority serves Fall River.

-As of the most recent VMS report, Fall River Housing Authority manages 2,101 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Fall River Housing Authority manages 2,039 active Housing Choice Vouchers.

 |Standard||Tenant Protection||Ported Out||VASH|

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 6% having issued approximately 327 vouchers in the past year.
 The average voucher holder has received housing benefits for 10 years and 2 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 54 months on the waiting list1.